gaalferov/gaalferov/README.md

 ### About Me

-💻 Software developer with 7+ years’ experience in web development.
+Software developer with 7+ years’ experience in web development.
 I have a first-class degree in computer science and a passion for programming and software safety.
 My primary area of expertise is planning and building PHP&JS applications of different complexity.

-- 👨‍All of my projects are available  [here](https://github.com/gaalferov?tab=repositories)
+- 👨‍ All of my projects are available  [here](https://github.com/gaalferov?tab=repositories)
 - 📫  How to reach me **a@gaalferov.com**

 ### Frequently Used Languages and Tools